ishine/ContextNet/README.md

 Author's observations:
   * Swish activation, f(x) = x \cdot \sigma ( \beta x), works better than RELU. \beta = 1 is used in the paper
-  * Increasing context size improves the model performance.
+  * Increasing context size in SE layer improves the model performance on test-other set.
 Model without any context also performs very well and is comparable with model performances with non-zero context size
-  * Context in SE layer significantly improves performance on the test-other set
+  * A progressive downsampling of 8 achieves good tradeoff between computational cost and model performance
   * The proposed architecture is also effective on large scale dataset
-  * A progressive downsampling of 8 achieves good tradeoff between computational cost and model performance